sfellahi/weather-check-serverless/README.md

-# Wether check serverless (AWS Lex, Lambda and API Gateway)
+# Wether check serverless (AWS Lex, Lambda, API Gateway & DynamoDB)

 The goal of this website is to support the learning of the Building Serverless Applications course.